-- The extensive Woodford coverage of recent days highlighted most potential claimants didn’t know and weren’t being told of the options for redress available to them.
+- The extensive Woodford coverage of recent days has highlighted the fact that most potential claimants didn’t know and weren’t being told of the options for redress available to them.

 - Half a million Woodford Equity Income Fund investors now need to do three things: